pentandra/lifepreserver/METADATA.md

 In other words, it _publicates_ the post.
 After publishing, the item's public path (and Atom tag) SHOULD NOT change.
-If the situation requires that the URL change, an appropriate HTTP redirection SHALL also be added.
+If the situation requires that the URL change, a `redirect` item SHALL be added at the original location to apply an appropriate HTTP redirection.

 ### [`submitted_at`]

 If a proposal has been submitted, when it was.

-## Metadata relating to inclusion of items in local indices
+## Relating to inclusion of items in local indices

 ### [`is_hidden`]